-The Baboons, down for a rugby tournament, lost five of their own: James Hardman, 28, of Australia; Daniel Braden, 28, of England; South Africans Godfrey Fitz, 39 and Craig Harty, 35, and Eve Kuo, 24, of Taiwan.
+The Baboons, down for a rugby tournament, lost five of their own: James Hardman, 28, of Australia; Daniel Braden, 28, of England; South Africans Godfrey Fitz, 39 Craig Harty, 35, and Eve Kuo, 24, of Taiwan.

 Australian Max Murphy was one of the lucky ones: “I was talking to Peter Chworowsky about opening a sports bar before I went to the toilet.
-On the way back I stopped to watch Ememin dressed as a Taliban singing “Without You” – This was the song playing when the bomb went off.
-The first bombs went off around at Paddy’s Bar across the road. …Then the second bomb – the car bomb went off.
+On the way back I stopped to watch Emenim dressed as a Taliban singing “Without You” – This was the song playing when the bomb went off.
+The first bomb went off at Paddy’s Bar across the road. …Then the second bomb – the car bomb – went off.
 C4.
 It was just a wall of force that’s all…I’m not sure if I passed out.
 It was just pitch black and silent.
 Then I heard the fire and the screaming.
 I was under the roof but could get free.
 I am sure all around me died.
 I got up and saw a wall of fire and thought to myself that I am going to have to run through this to survive.
 Then I heard my brother screaming at me from up the wall.
 I went towards him.
 As I went that way there was one guy buried under rubble from the wall that had fallen in.
 He looked too far gone.
 His face still haunts me. … Walking out to the main road – it was chaos.
 Bodies everywhere.
 We ran to the store to get water and pour it on burns etc. and try to get people on bikes that the locals were riding to get people to hospital.
 There was flat bed bikes full of bodies – not sure if living or dead.
 After a while we weren’t sure what to do and headed back to the hotel to see if others made it.”

 “The timeline over the next week is hazy.
 I remember fielding lots of calls from relatives and telling them that we don’t know what happened to their loved ones – that was extremely difficult….There were lots of meetings at the Hard Rock Hotel that were full of emotional relatives demanding answers.
 There was shouting etc. At the end of one of these emotional meetings, James Hardman’s dad pointed a shaking finger at us and said “Live it guys, just live it”.
 This is now the Baboons motto, and is written on their jerseys.